 Types of Auto Accident Cases We Handle

 Car accidents come in many shapes and sizes, as do their causes.
 In the state of New York, we see a wide variety of causes for motor vehicle accidents.
 Some common causes include negligent drivers, unsafe road conditions, and vehicle defects, just to name a few.
-At Rosenberg & Rodriguez, our car wreck lawyers have successfully resolved thousands of car accident cases, which means that our lawyers have seen virtually every type of car accident.
+At Rosenberg & Rodriguez in Freeport, our car wreck lawyers have successfully resolved thousands of car accident cases, which means that our lawyers have seen virtually every type of car accident.
 The following are the most common motor vehicle accidents we handle:

 Side-impact and rear-end collisions – Also known as “fender bender” or “T-bone” accidents, these are very common in the state of New York.

 Speed-related accidents – With faster speeds, comes severe accidents.
 Speeding is a major threat to our safety when we are out on the roads.

 Truck accidents – Wrecks involving semi-trucks are complicated because these trucks often have many owners and companies involved, while also posing serious threats to passenger vehicles since semis are much heavier and slower to respond.